tradingstrategy-ai/docs/source/glossary.rst

         locked in a :term:`protocol`.

         The calculation is the same: take amount of assets in a smart contract addresses.
-However the meaning of the metric may vary:
+However the meaning of the metric may vary depending on what the related protocol is doing:

         - For wealth management and funds: In traditional finance, the term used is Assets under management (AUM).
 However, because DeFi protocols are :term:`non-custodial` and assets are always under the management of the users themselves,